jul13579/le-lan-launcher/README.md

 ## :metal: Features
 * Fancy customization features, including unicorns! :unicorn::rainbow:
-* Multilanguage support, currently english and german only!
+* Multi-language support, currently english and german only!
-* Set a playername in settings, which can be automatically set in numerous games (see config)
+* Set a player name in settings, which can be automatically set in numerous games (see config)
 * Download/browse/delete games, pause distribution of specific games, specify multiple launch configurations (see config)
 * See network usage of *Syncthing*
 * Spawns games detached from launcher, so the launcher can be closed without killing the game.